vttresearch/siteopt_toolbox/docs/installation.md

 - Link from Input data to Select repr periods
 - Link from Input with repr periods to Extract results
-- Link from Input data to Extract results (full period run)
-- Link from output db to Extract results (full period run)
 - Link from output db to Extract results

 Click File->Save project.